-The church façade with its golden colours, domes and rows of double arches are best appreciated from the centre of the square.
-As you approach the entrance of the church you can admire the four bronze horses brought back to Venice after they were stolen by Napoleon.
-The real four horses originally from Constantinople are now in the internal museum.
-On the outside of the Basilica you will find the four tetrarchs, two pairs of red porphyry statues of about 1 metre and 30 cm.
-The Venetians think these statues are thieves who were petrified by St Mark's in order to steal from the church.
+The facade features incredible golden colors, domes, and rows of double arches.
+It is best to appreciate them from the center of the square.
+At the entrance, admire the four bronze horses brought back to Venice after Napoleon took them to France.
+The real four horses, originally from Constantinople, are inside the museum.
+On the outside, you will find the four tetrarchs, two pairs of red porphyry statues about 1,3-meter-long.
+The Venetians believe these statues are thieves petrified by St. Mark for stealing from the church.

 The entrances take you through the central portal under a triple arch adorned with Egyptian purple columns.
 In the portal to the left, you will find lunette mosaics dated 1270 with the remains of the Saint.
 On the 1660 portal to the right, the theme is the same.
 In the narthex, the oldest mosaic in the Basilica, The Apostles with the Madonna.
 Then, head to the medieval atrium.
 The Dome of Genesis depicts the separation of the heavens and the waters.
 Mosaics of the Last Judgment cover the vault of the atrium and continue the mosaic depicting the Apocalypse.